bthreader/State-of-the-Union-Address/README.md

 The goal of the model was to produce an interpretable set of coefficients corresponding to terms used in speeches which had either strong or weak, Democratic or Republican affiliation.

-The model used was a logistic regression with L1 regularization controlled by the hyper-parameter C. In deciding this hyper-parameter there was a tradeoff between model performance (accuracy score) and interpretability (number of non-zero coefficents).
+The model used was a logistic regression with L1 regularization controlled by the hyper-parameter C. In deciding this hyper-parameter there was a trade-off between model performance (accuracy score) and interpretability (number of non-zero coefficients).
 After performing 5-fold cross validation on the training set, the value of 10 was used as it provided a suitable middle ground.

-Before fitting the model, feature-wise max absolute scaling was performed to ensure that coefficients reflected feature importance rather than feature scale and also that the L1 regularization didn't punish coefficients simply because their underlying feature scale was comparitively low.
+Before fitting the model, feature-wise max absolute scaling was performed to ensure that coefficients reflected feature importance rather than feature scale and also that the L1 regularization didn't punish coefficients simply because their underlying feature scale was comparatively low.

 # The Results